 We found delays in initial assessment of women and birthing people presenting to maternity triage.
-During the inspection, we saw a triage audit for January 2023, which showed 38.8% of women and birthing people were not seen within 15 minutes of arrival and 11.1% were not seen within 30 minutes of arrival.
-We observed triage and saw 3 patients had waited for longer than 15 minutes and were awaiting triage.
-The tool is an standardised process for maternity triage used by the service.
-This states triage should be within 15 minutes, therefore women and birthing people were not assessed in line with local policy and guidance.
+During the inspection, we saw a triage audit for January 2023, which showed 76.3% of women and birthing people were not seen within 15 minutes of arrival and 53.9% were not seen within 30 minutes of arrival.
+The tool used was a standardised process for maternity triage used by the service.
+This states triage should be within 15 minutes; therefore women and birthing people were not assessed in line with local policy and guidance.